latest nhpb_banner 1__compressed2

 Yakima County

-In addition to the programs and resources above, there are other places that help the low-income or struggling people.
-Non-profits and churches that may be near you as well as other social services offer emergency help, with the WA United Way referral service (dial 1-877-211-9274) being an option too.
+In addition to the programs and resources listed on this page, the United Way 2-1-1 in Washington may list other places that help low-income or struggling people.
+Non-profits and churches near you, as well as other social services, may offer emergency help.
+The WA United Way referral service is a recommended option for real-time updates on local fund availability.

 Related Content From Needhelppayingbills.com